Athi183/bmi_calculator/README.md

-Here’s a detailed explanation of your BMI calculator code, suitable for adding to your GitHub repository as documentation or a `README.md` file:

----

-## BMI Calculator in Python
+# BMI Calculator in Python

 This simple Python script calculates the **Body Mass Index (BMI)** of a person based on their weight and height.
 It also provides feedback on the BMI category with personalized messages.